MaxArt2501/array-observe/readme.md

 ## Tests

 Tests are performed using [mocha](http://mochajs.org/) and assertions are made using [expect](https://github.com/Automattic/expect.js), which are set as development dependencies.
-Assuming the you're located in the project's root directory, if you want to run the tests after installing the package, just do
+Assuming you're in the project's root directory, if you want to run the tests after installing the package, just do

 ```bash
 cd node_modules/array.observe